We all know that stretching before and after running can help prevent injuries and relax your body.

 This is the fancy version of the toe touch you learned in elementary school.
-Cross your legs and attempt to touch your toes.
+While standing, cross your legs and attempt to touch your toes.
 You probably won’t be able to on the first try, but as you do the stretch more, you’ll get there.
 You might even get to the point where you can place the flat palm of your hand on the ground.

 Then after you do this for at least 10-15 seconds, cross your legs again, putting the other foot in front and stretch that way.
 I like the cross-legged toe touch because I get a deeper stretch, and it works my muscles more than if I just did a normal toe touch.